xregistry/spec/core/spec.md

 - Description: The date/time of when the entity was created.
 - Constraints:
   - MUST be a [RFC3339](https://tools.ietf.org/html/rfc3339) timestamp.
-  - When present in a write operation request, the value MUST override any existing value, however a value of `null` MUST use the current date/time as the new value.
+  - If present in a write operation request, the value MUST override any existing value, however a value of `null` MUST use the current date/time as the new value.
   - When absent in a write operation request, any existing value MUST remain